Modern Car Navigation Systems and Their Features

 However, by introducing this feature, many manufacturers are doomed to deal with different privacy issues.
 Users put at risk their private data such as favorite routes, visited places, driving habits, fuel consumption history by implicitly permitting to save all information in the cloud.

-Before the next-gen vehicle becomes fully driverless ( ), it will have to get through the adoption of Advanced Driver Assistance Systems (ADAS).
+Before the next-gen vehicle becomes fully driverless (5 levels of automation), it will have to get through the adoption of Advanced Driver Assistance Systems (ADAS).
 In this case, the role of embedded navigation will be to provide the accuracy of positioning and guidance necessary for other control points of ADAS.
 Together with sensors, cameras, radars and LiDAR (Light Identification Detection and Ranging) that actuate main ADAS main functions (view the image below), embedded navigation is a sort of virtual sensor providing the road context.

 However, the conventional maps are not enough to cover the trajectory issue since the roads are vectorized and do not adapt to all road attributes and different contexts, e.g. guardrails, signposts, bends, roundabouts, straight lines, etc. Therefore, the appearance of HD maps tackles the problem by providing high precision of the road geometry and overall 3D representation of surroundings.
 The process of HD mapping incorporates deep learning algorithms, different AI technologies and simultaneous localization, which determines the car’s position in 3D space and everything around it.